-Planning a Vietnam vacation?
-Read this guide for some first-hand tips on how to spend dong.
+Planning a trip to Vietnam?
+Read our guide and learn some first-hand tips on how to spend dong.

-I spent a total of ten days, nine nights in Vietnam, starting in Ho Chi Minh city followed by Hoi An, rounding up the trip in Hanoi.
-Flights ate up a large chunk of my expenses and the accommodation was relatively cheap — eating there is a steal.
+I spent a total of 10 days, 9 nights in Vietnam, starting in Ho Chi Minh city followed by Hoi An, rounding out the trip in Hanoi.
+Flights ate up a large chunk of my trip expenses and the accommodation were relatively cheap — eating there is a steal.

 In the end, my flights cost me about $1,000 including the two short flights within Vietnam itself.
 I traveled in May which isn’t peak season and that helped with prices too.